AnggaR96s/Mirror-Bot/README.md

    * Create a new folder.
 The bot will upload files inside this folder.
    * Open the folder.
    * The URL will be something like `https://drive.google.com/drive/u/0/folders/012a_345bcdefghijk`.
 Copy the part after `folders/` (`012a_345bcdefghijk`).

+## Hardcore Authorized Chats
+   * Edit file authorized_chats.txt and write group id or user id to hardcore use the bot.